 Support to get vaccinated

-For people not living in that situation who would like to get the Moderna or AstraZeneca vaccines, you can receive them from community pharmacies or a GP clinic, while Pfizer is usually given through State and Territory clinics.
+For people not living in that situation who would like to get the vaccine, you can receive them from community pharmacies, GP clinics, or through State and Territory clinics.

 Some States and service providers have also set up accessible clinics to assist people with disability.